Lamotrigine

 You can take this medication with or without food.

 You may not experience any benefits immediately after starting the medication as it may take up to a few weeks before this medication can exert its full effects.
 You should continue to take your medication regularly as instructed by your doctor even if you feel well.
-Stopping your medication without informing your healthcare professional may cause your condition to worsen quickly.
+Stopping your medication without informing your healthcare professionals may cause your condition to worsen quickly.

-What should I do if I forget to take/use this medication?
+What should I do if I forget to take or use this medication?

 If you miss a dose, take the missed dose as soon as you remember.
 If it is almost time for your next dose, take only the usual dose.
 Do not double your dose or use extra medication to make up for the missed dose.

-What precautions should I take?
+What precautions should I take when taking or using this medication?

 • Liver problems